All the best LoVe scenes in Veronica Mars, including Hulu's revival season

 It took them seven years after that ambiguous season 3 ending, but Veronica and Logan finally reunite in the Veronica Mars movie.
 Sure, first V and Piz have to break up, but, once she's single, she immediately runs into Logan's arms.
 Their long-awaited hookup is as passionate as ever, and even though he has to leave again by the end of the movie, the reminder that their story is "epic" and the return of the big LoVe speech is enough…for now.

 That grand romantic gesture

-So much happens in between the five years since the Veronica Mars movie, but at least one thing never changes: Logan and Veronica are still together when season 4 begins.
-They’re even living together and co-parenting a dog!
-It’s a dream come true for any LoVe fan, and it gets even better when Logan drops down on one knee to propose in the premiere episode.
+So much happens in the five years between the Veronica Mars movie and season 4 on Hulu, but at least one thing never changes: Logan and Veronica are still together when season 4 begins.
+They're even living together and co-parenting a dog!
+It's a dream come true for any LoVe fan, and it gets even better when Logan drops down on one knee to propose in the premiere episode.
 Yeah, Veronica rejects the proposal (girl, why?) but this still ranks up there as one of the most romantic LoVe moments of all time.
-Plus, all that reunion sex is just *chef’s kiss*.
+Plus, all that reunion sex is just *chef's kiss*.

 The roles get reversed

-If you would have told me a week ago that Veronica would be the more volatile half of the LoVe relationship, I would have laughed in your face.
-But Hulu’s revival completely switches up the dynamics of their relationship by having Logan bettering himself through years of hard work in therapy.
-He’s calm, introspective, and absolutely mature in every facet of his life now, including his relationship.
-It’s actually Veronica who needs to work out her toxic issues after goading Logan into punching a wall and having rough sex in episode 2.
-It’s a weird moment in their relationship but absolutely deserves a spot on this list.
+If you had told me before season 4 that Veronica would be the more volatile half of the LoVe relationship, I would have laughed in your face.
+But Hulu's revival completely switches up the dynamics of their relationship by having Logan better himself through years of hard work in therapy.
+He's calm, introspective, and absolutely mature in every facet of his life now, including his relationship.
+It's actually Veronica who needs to work out her toxic issues after goading Logan into punching a wall and having rough sex in episode 2.
+It's a weird moment in their relationship but absolutely deserves a spot on this list.